ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 .. code-block:: yaml

-   # Override with a scalar - no artifact needed for this key:
+   # Override with a scalar - no data key lookup needed:
    configuration:
      mortality:
        data_sources: